Eleonor2004/synapse_frontend/prompt.md

 Please help me progressively:

-1. Start by analyzing the repo and setting up the design system.
-2. Refactor the Navbar with full functionality and styles .
-3. Fix the theme and i18n problems.
-4. Tackle each page one-by-one, enhancing visuals and structure.
-5. Ensure everything is **clean, readable, and modular.**
+1. Ameliorate the components of the Home page and make the move to another level with smooth animations like the home pag of Github, canva, tailwind
+2. Go through the globals.css to fix the light theme althrough the app After this we will be moving to the next pages
 ---

 ### 🧵 GitHub Repository